Western Australia: Secession

 Secessionism has been a recurring feature of Western Australia's political landscape since shortly after European settlement in 1826.
 Western Australia was the most reluctant participant in the Commonwealth of Australia.
 Western Australia did not participate in the earliest federation conference.
 Longer-term residents of Western Australia were generally opposed to federation; however, the discovery of gold brought many immigrants from other parts of Australia.
 It was these residents, primarily in Kalgoorlie but also in Albany who voted to join the Commonwealth, and the proposal of these areas being admitted separately under the name Auralia was considered.

 In a referendum in April 1933, 68% of voters voted for the state to leave the Commonwealth of Australia with the aim of returning to the British Empire as an autonomous territory.
-The State Government sent a delegation to Westminster, but the British Government ruled the referendum invalid and therefore no action was taken.
+The State Government sent a delegation to Westminster, but the British Government ruled that after the Statute of Westminster 1931, it no longer had the authority to amend the constitution of Australia without the consent of its federal government; the British Government took no action.